 - Ecotopic pregnancy is a condition whereby pregnancy occurs outside the womb, usually in the fallopian tubes.
 The pressure in the womb can be very painful and uncomfortable.

-Causes and Treatment of Superficial Pain
+Causes Of Superficial Pain

 - Menopausal or post-menopausal dryness occurs when there is a fail in female sex hormones, which prevents the secretion of a woman’s natural lubrication.

 - Vaginal infections, more commonly known as thrush can also cause superficial pain.

 - Injury to the vulva or vagina may be caused by a childbirth tear, or the episiotomy cut made during labor, or even a badly healed stitching will cause dyspareunia.

 - Vulvodynia is a distressing and long-lasting condition whereby the vulva is sensitive to touch that it makes the woman jump with pain.